2023 Most Popular Psychology Master's Degree Schools in Pennsylvania

 Of the 97 students majoring in psychology at Temple, 23% are male and 77% are female.

-Out of the 47 schools in Pennsylvania that were part of this year’s ranking, Drexel University landed the # 3 spot on the list.
-Located in the large city of Philadelphia, Drexel is a private not-for-profit school with a fairly large student population.
+A rank of #3 on this year’s list means Drexel University is a great place for psychology students working on their master’s degree.
+Located in the large city of Philadelphia, Drexel is a private not-for-profit school with a very large student population.

 Women make up 92% of the psychology majors at the school.